Tent Rental in Boston

 North Shore and Metro West

-The North Shore — Manchester-by-the-Sea, Ipswich, Beverly Farms, Rockport — has the estate properties and waterfront venues that attract high-end tent weddings.
+The North Shore, Manchester-by-the-Sea, Ipswich, Beverly Farms and Rockport, has the estate properties and waterfront venues that attract high-end tent weddings.
 These are older properties with established gardens and lawns, good for sailcloth and pole tents.
 Metro West towns like Wellesley, Dover, Weston and Concord offer similar estate-style settings closer to the city.
 The Berkshires, a 2-3 hour drive west, are growing as a tent wedding destination with mountain and farm venues.

 Tips for Renting in Boston